mariorod98/ObsidianVault/🌱 Seedbox/Interview questions.md

 4. If there is virtual inheritance, then it adds 4 bytes for a pointer to the base class.

 ### How do we declare a constant variable in a header file?
+Before C++17, we had to declare the variable `static` in the header file and then initialize it in a cpp file.

+Since C++17, we can declare and initialize a constant in a header file with the keyword `inline` to ensure that the constant is created only once in one file.
+Then, the linker is the responsible to link that constant in the rest of the files that use it.

 ### What is the diamond problem in inheritance?